datMaffin/monofoki/README.md

 ## [Specimen](script_helper/specimen.pdf)

 ## Goals of this fork
-The goal of this fork is to "improve" the mononoki font by changing it to use my preferences:
+The goal of this fork is to change the Mononoki font to use my preferences.
+This means that various glyphs and their dependencies were modified and that the bold style no longer has a larger height than the regular style.

+This version also tries to fix all the known issues and at times adds additional glyphs.

+**Disclaimer: I am *not* a professional in the field of type-design!**

+### Fundamental changes were:
 - [x] Make the "m" similar to Ubuntu Mono "m"
 - [x] Decrease width of "n" similar to Ubuntu Mono
   + Change glyphs dependent on "n" correspondingly: "h", "r", "u", "k"